hugojosefson/proxmox-root-on-encrypted-zfs/README.md

 #### Step 2: Disk Formatting

-1. Use environment variable `DISK` to specify which disk to use.
-If you only have one disk connected, it can be auto-detected.
+1. Use environment variable `DISKS` to specify which disks to use.
 2. Optionally clear any existing ZFS pools and disks with the command `destroy-all-pools-and-disks`.
 Make sure nothing is connected that you wish to keep!